Ultimate Origins: Plot summary

-Fury is selected to be the next test subject for Project Rebirth, as the results from blood tests most closely match that of "subject 22", the most successful of previous test subjects.
-He is injected with a serum that gives him super strength, which he uses to free himself and the other prisoners.
-This is permitted since the project scientists decide that they have all the information that they need for now.
-Elsewhere, Howlett awakens within the "Weapon X" complex, in a tank of liquid.
-He escapes the complex, but is shot as he nears freedom.
-Howlett's wound heals completely and he is recaptured.
-Dr. Cornelius, Weapon X's head scientist, explains that in attempting to create their own version of Captain America, Weapon X accidentally discovered a genome that, when genetically altered, grants the person carrying it various abilities based on their DNA.
-He calls these altered humans "mutants", (with Howlett as "Mutant Zero"), and states that mutants will be how humanity survives.
+In flashbacks to World War II, Nick Fury and James Howlett are experimented on and given superpowers.
+They respectively gain superhuman strength and a healing factor, with Howlett being dubbed "Mutant Zero".

-The story then alternates between the discovery of the artifact known as the Watcher by Captain Carol Danvers of Project Pegasus, a government warehouse for objects with mysterious origins and, usually, mass destructive capacity. and events leading to the birth of Captain America.
-A lame young man, Steven Rogers, is recruited by Dum Dum Dugan into the Project Rebirth Super-Soldier Program.
-Through many different treatments, Steven Rogers is reborn as the ultimate super-soldier and leaves his fiance Gail behind to start his life in World War II.
+The story then alternates between the discovery of the artifact known as the Watcher by Carol Danvers of Project Pegasus.
+A lame young man, Steve Rogers, is recruited by Dum Dum Dugan into the Project Rebirth Super-Soldier Program.
+Through many different treatments, Rogers becomes a super-soldier and leaves his fiance Gail behind to start his life in World War II.

-Later, a teenaged Erik Lehnsherr visits the Weapon X complex and sets Wolverine free, letting the captive Canadian soldier know that his name is James.
+Later, Magneto visits the Weapon X complex and sets Wolverine free.
 When Magneto's mother, who works at the complex, tries to stop him, he murders her and proclaims that he hopes there "is a hell."
-Before his mother's death, she justifies her work with Weapon X by declaring that she only wanted to find a cure for Erik and the others.
-Even later in Erik's life, he reads a book published by Charles Xavier and is determined to meet him.
-Showing up in the class that Xavier teaches, they soon realize that Charles's telepathic powers do not work on Magneto.
-They discuss the theories involved with having "mutanity" accepted and eventually relocate to the Savage Land, where Magneto's Brotherhood is waiting to be trained by the two.
+Before his mother's death, she justifies her work with Weapon X by declaring that she only wanted to find a cure for Magneto and the others.
+Even later in Magneto's life, he reads a book published by Charles Xavier and is determined to meet him.
+Showing up in the class that Xavier teaches, they soon realize that Magneto is immune to Xavier's telepathy.
+They discuss the theories involved with having "mutanity" accepted and relocate to the Savage Land.